regionostergotland/Physical_activity/proposals/2019-07-03_sbrs/README.md

 specialization can be created.

 ## Daily activity
-One of the main interests of this project is to be able to record every day activity that is not necessarily specific workouts.
+One of the main interests of this project is to be able to record everyday activity that is not necessarily specific workouts.
 For this purpose, the "Aggregated" event shall be used.